 - Provide alternative text for images (including logos).

-- Use “document properties” for documents.
+- Use “document properties” to add metadata to documents.

 Best practices: